-So Pete reminded me about the bag of French walnuts sitting in the airing cupboard, gathered from the grounds in my friend Ian’s Corrèze home, dried in the sun and delivered to me as a very kind gift last year.
-(Even better was the year we visited and gathered the precious nuts ourselves).
+Having decided to make myself some Coffee Rum & Walnut Brittle Ice Cream, the first step was to make the brittle.
+I knew I had a bag of French walnuts sitting in the airing cupboard, gathered from the grounds of a friend’s home in Corrèze, dried in the sun and delivered to me as a very kind gift last year.

 Line a baking tray with a silicon baking sheet or a sheet of parchment paper.